sadcitizen/doremi/src/array/sum-by/readme.md

 # sumBy(array, [iteratee])

-Sums all values in the array.
+Sums all values in the array produced by `iteratee` applied to each element in the array.

 ## Usage